rse/stmux/src/stmux.md

 ## OPTIONS

-The following command-line options and arguments exist to the `stmux`(1) command:
+The following command-line options and arguments exist for the `stmux`(1) command:

 - \[`-h`|`--help`\]:
   Show program usage information only.